mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 **Tomasz:**   [00:35:03] So we have, we have a couple of confining values and two of them are my favorites.
 So the first one is be open.
 And the second one is to take ownership.
-And I imagined the thing that the, because most kind of like senior engineers in our organization, like we have this strong sense of ownership.
+And I imagined this kind of thing, because most kind of like senior engineers in our organization, like we have this strong sense of ownership.
 So we are not building something in a bad way because I don't know somebody from higher above telling us, do we want to build the best experiences